dotnet/csharpstandard/standard/lexical-structure.md

 > *Example*: As keyword tokens are defined implicitly by literal strings in the grammar, and implicit rules are ordered before explicit ones, the rule `Available_Identifier` ([§7.4.3](lexical-structure.md#743-identifiers)) will never match a keyword. *end example*

 Some tokens are defined by a set of lexical rules; a main rule and one or more sub-rules.
-The latter are marked in the grammer by `fragment` to indicate the rule does defines part of another token.
+The latter are marked in the grammar by `fragment` to indicate the rule does defines part of another token.
 Fragment rules are not considered in the top-to-bottom ordering of lexical rules.

-> *Note*: In ANTLR `fragment` is a keyword which produces the same behaviour defined here. *end note*
+> *Note*: In ANTLR `fragment` is a keyword which produces the same behavior defined here. *end note*

 ### 7.3.2 Line terminators